 You must file your complaint within 180 days from the date of the alleged discrimination, unless the filing date is extended for a good cause shown.
 Some examples of what might be good cause include the existence of some extraordinary circumstance that prohibited you from filing before the deadline such as a significant health issue, military deployment, incarceration, or possibly being unaware of the discrimination.
 In addition, you must remember to sign your completed complaint form.
 If you fail to do so, OFCCP will still take your complaint but an OFCCP investigator will ask you to sign the form during a follow–up interview.

 Yes.
 Contractors are prohibited from having polices that prohibit or tend to restrict employees or applicants from discussing or disclosing their compensation or the compensation of others.
-Therefore, if a contractor has a policy that prohibits employees from talking to each other about end–of–the–year bonuses, it would be considered a discriminatory action under the Final Rule, as it prohibits employees from discussing their compensation.
+Therefore, if a contractor has a policy that prohibits employees from talking to each other about end–of–the–year bonuses, it would be considered a discriminatory action, as it prohibits employees from discussing their compensation.

-No. The Final Rule includes a broad definition of “compensation,” which includes more than an employee’s paycheck or salary.
+No. These regulations include a broad definition of “compensation,” encompassing more than an employee’s paycheck or salary.
 The definition of “compensation,” which extends to employees and applicants, includes, but is not limited to, salary, wages, overtime pay, shift differentials, bonuses, commissions, vacation and holiday pay, allowances, insurance and other benefits, stock options and awards, profit sharing, and retirement.

-The definition of “compensation” in the Final Rule has the same meaning as “compensation” in OFCCP’s Directive 2013–03, entitled “Procedures for Reviewing Contractor Compensation Systems and Practices.”
-Although the wording of the “compensation” definition in Directive 2013–03 is not identical to the definition of “compensation” in the Final Rule, Directive 2013–03 should be interpreted in a manner consistent with the Final Rule.
+The definition of “compensation” in these regulations has the same meaning as “compensation” in OFCCP’s Directive 2013–03, entitled “Procedures for Reviewing Contractor Compensation Systems and Practices.”
+Although the wording of the “compensation” definition in Directive 2013–03 is not identical to the definition of “compensation” in the regulations, Directive 2013–03 should be interpreted in a manner consistent with the regulations.

 “Compensation information” refers to the amount and type of compensation provided to employees or offered to applicants.
 Examples of “compensation information” include the desire of the contractor to attract and retain a particular employee for the value the employee is perceived to add to the contractor’s profit or productivity; the availability of employees with like skills in the marketplace; market research about the worth of similar jobs in the relevant marketplace; job analyses, descriptions, and evaluations; salary and pay structures; salary surveys; labor union agreements; and contractor decisions, statements and policies related to setting or altering employee compensation.

 Yes.
-The Final Rule’s definition of “essential job functions” is different from the ADA in that it emphasizes access to and the use of compensation data, while the ADA focuses on the general duties and uniqueness of a position.
-The Final Rule uses categories or factors to determine whether a job or job function falls under the definition of “essential job functions.”
+The definition of “essential job functions” in the pay transparency regulations is different from the ADA in that it emphasizes access to and the use of compensation data, whereas the ADA focuses on the general duties and uniqueness of a position.
+The pay transparency regulations use categories or factors to determine whether a job or job function falls under the definition of “essential job functions.”
 These categories are: (1) the access to compensation information is necessary in order to perform that function or another routinely assigned business task; or (2) the function or duties of the position include protecting and maintaining the privacy of employee personnel records, including compensation information.

 Yes.
-The Final Rule provides a general, or “workplace rule,” defense and an “essential job functions” defense to alleged violations.
+The pay transparency regulations provide a general, or “workplace rule,” defense and an “essential job functions” defense to alleged violations.

 The general defense allows contractors to pursue a defense to alleged violations so long as that defense is not based on a rule or policy that prohibits employees or applicants from discussing or disclosing compensation information.
 This defense could apply, for example, in situations where a contractor disciplines an employee for a violation of a consistently and uniformly applied workplace rule.